jasonmaidev/jasonmaidev/README.md

 ## Hey there👋 I'm Jason Mai
 <a id="top"></a>

-### An Experienced Full-Stack Engineer with a Design Background.
+### An Experienced Full-Stack Engineer with a UI / UX Design Background.

 #### Top Technologies: